Fossora

 Fossora is the tenth (Note: Fossora is officially considered to be Björk's tenth album and contrary to previous works, the album is completely produced by her.
 However, this is the eleventh solo album if her self-titled 1977 album is included, or her twelfth album if her 1990 jazz album Gling-Gló with tríó Guðmundar Ingólfssonar is also included.) studio album by Icelandic singer-musician Björk.
 It was released on 30 September 2022 through One Little Independent Records.
 The album was recorded mainly during the COVID-19 pandemic and centers around the theme of isolation, loss, and grief, mainly of the death of her mother, Hildur Rúna Hauksdóttir, in 2018.
+Björk chose an 'earthy' sound palette built around bass clarinet and industrial techno beats.
 The album entered the UK Albums Chart at number 11 and the US Billboard 200 at number 100.
 It received a nomination for Best Alternative Music Album at the 65th Annual Grammy Awards, becoming Björk's ninth consecutive nomination in the category.